markdalgleish/static-site-generator-webpack-plugin/README.md

 // An object containing all assets: locals.assets;

-// Any locals provided in your config are also available: locals.hello === 'world';
 ```

+Any additional locals provided in your config are also available.

 ## React Router example